P4ntruka/cloud-academy-dl/README.md

 # CloudAcademy Downloader
-This python script was built to download videos and subtitles from Cloud Academy only for personal offline purpose and self-study.
+This python script was built to download videos and subtitles from cloudacademy.com only for personal offline purpose and self-study.

-This project was inspired on this repo: https://github.com/josefeg/cloudacademy-dl

 ## Disclaimer